Sector Mean Reversion on Hong Kong Stocks (HKSE): 6.36% CAGR, +4.75% vs Hang Seng

 2003: SARS recovery, +73.88%

 SARS crushed Hong Kong in early 2003.
 Retail, travel, and hospitality-linked sectors were decimated.
 By mid-2003, the epidemic was contained and the China-driven economic boom resumed.
-Beaten-down sectors that the strategy had loaded up on.
-Communication Services and Technology among them, recovered hard.
-The +49.76% excess over SPY was the single best year for HK's strategy until 2009.
+Beaten-down sectors that the strategy had loaded up on (Communication Services and Technology among them) recovered hard.
+The +49.76% excess over the Hang Seng was the single best year for HK's strategy until 2009.

 2007: Pre-GFC China boom, +42.59%